0AnonymousSite0/Raw-Data-and-Processing-Details/README.md

 Figure.5 Association_Rule_Learning_for_IFI_chains (11943 potential rules as shown in this figure)

-6. Due to the differences in operation environments, python versions, versions of various open libraries, you may meet problems.
+6. Due to the differences in operation environments, python versions, and versions of various open libraries, you may meet problems.
 Please refer to the license.

 7. Should you have any question, you can put forward it in the “Issues” of this repository.